gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 great distance from each other, where they would be entirely disconnected, and could afford no mutual aid in time of need,

-## Chapter XXXVII: How Ireland ought to be governed.
+## Chapter XXXVII: How Ireland ought to be governed

 As this people are easily moved to rebel, and are as light-minded as they are light of foot, when they have been subjugated and reduced to submission, they will have to be ruled with great discretion.
 The